Ahmed al-Sharaa: Idlib governance

-In February 2023, Idlib Governorate, which was under the control of the Syrian Salvation Government (SSG), was one of the territories hardest hit by the earthquake.
-The Assad regime's policy of besieging northwestern Syria, blockading the supply of food, medicines and other humanitarian supplies, has further deteriorated the crisis in Idlib.
-Al-Sharaa, commander of the SSG-aligned Hay'at Tahrir al-Sham (HTS) militia, criticized aid agencies for neglecting Idlib and urged the international community to step up reconstruction and relief efforts, saying, "The United Nations needs to understand that it is required to help in a crisis."
-He also condemned the Assad regime and Russia for turning Syria "into an [ongoing] earthquake over the past 12 years."
+In February 2023, Idlib Governorate, which was under the control of the Syrian Salvation Government, was one of the territories hardest hit by the Turkey–Syria earthquakes.
+The Assad regime's policy of besieging northwestern Syria and blockading the supply of food, medicines and other humanitarian supplies further worsened the crisis in Idlib.
+Al-Sharaa criticized aid agencies for neglecting Idlib and urged the international community to step up reconstruction and relief efforts, saying, "The United Nations needs to understand that it is required to help in a crisis."
 When asked about efforts to rebrand HTS, al-Sharaa said, "We have built a government that meets our people's needs, but much more is still required."
-Regarding the group's ability to support Idlib's displaced population, he admitted, "Our capabilities have reached their limits.
-We did all we could."

 In March 2024, widespread protests erupted in Idlib Governorate against al-Sharaa's rule, with demonstrators adopting the slogan "Isqat al-Julani" ("Down with Julani"), reminiscent of earlier protests against the Assad regime.
-Hundreds and sometimes thousands of protesters marched through Idlib's cities and towns for over a month.
-The protests were triggered by multiple factors, including allegations of brutality, with reports of thousands of critics held in prisons, and economic grievances related to high taxes.
-In response to the unrest, al-Sharaa made several concessions.
-He released hundreds of detainees from a previous summer's security operation, including his former deputy Abu Maria al-Qahtani, who had been arrested along with 300 others in a purge of his movement.
-He also promised local elections and increased employment opportunities for displaced persons, while warning protesters against what he termed treachery.
+Hundreds of protesters marched through Idlib's cities and towns for over a month.
+The protests were triggered by multiple factors, including allegations of brutality by HTS, with reports of thousands of critics held in prisons, and economic grievances related to high taxes.
+In response, al-Sharaa made several concessions.
+He released hundreds of detainees from a previous summer's security operation, including his former deputy Abu Maria al-Qahtani, who had been arrested along with 300 others in a purge.
+He also promised local elections and increased employment opportunities for displaced persons, while warning protesters against what he termed as treachery.

 Turkey, which had previously helped stabilize the province by connecting it to its electricity grid and allowing building materials to enter freely, had grown concerned about al-Sharaa's expanding influence.
 In response, it reduced trade through its border crossings with Idlib, affecting HTS's revenue.
-Reports indicated that al-Sharaa had twice attempted to take over other Turkish-administered areas in northern Syria.
+Reports indicated that al-Sharaa had twice attempted to take over territory from the Turkish-administered regions in northern Syria.